data-to-insight/ssd-data-model/deployment_extracts/ssd_README.md

 ## Changing schema name

-To change or remove the default `ssd_development` schema reference
+To change or remove the default `ssd_development` schema reference (applies to SystemC/Eclipse only)

 ### Remove schema prefix completely